The best database software can make it simpler and easier to manage your databases, both on-premises or in the cloud.

 Of course, you can use database software to design your own, and there are various text editors and IDE's available for coding your applications to run on them.
 And major database software such as MySQL Community Server is now open source software,

 With all that in mind, we’re going to look at some of the powerhouses of the database world, from simple and straightforward solutions, to ones with more complex architecture that may require extensive customization.

-The Microsoft Azure Cloud offers a wide range of database software and management options, hardly surprising as Microsoft has been a leading developer of database for decades.
+Microsoft Azure offers a wide range of database software and management options, hardly surprising as Microsoft has been a leading developer of database formats for decades.

-While home users may (or may not!) be familiar with Access, which comes as part of the Office 365 suite of apps, MySQL has been one of Microsoft's most valuable gifts to the open source community.
+While home users may (or may not!) be familiar with Microsoft Access, which comes as part of the Microsoft Office suite of apps, MySQL has been one of Microsoft's most valuable gifts to the open source community.